grate-driver/grate/Shader-Linking.md

 This copies four floats from each vertex.

-The first word seems to contain the location to copy from in the vertex shader, the latter word contains the location in the fragment shader.
+The first word seems to contain the location to copy from in the vertex shader, the latter word contains the location in TRAM.

 The latter word contains the following for single varyings (for a simple dot product-shader):